-- Smoking is prohibited within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot working is not normally conducted.
+- 1) Smoking is prohibited within any communal parts of the building in line with Smoke Free England legislation. - 2) Hot working is not normally conducted.
 If essential maintenance requires the use of hot work processes, then corporate policies and procedures are to be followed. - 3) Portable electrical equipment used as part of the Caretaking / Cleaning regime is subject to annual PAT Testing.
 This information is held by the Estate Services Manager Bryan Low. - 4) The fixed electrical installation shall be tested every 5 years.
 It was noted that the last inspection was Feb 21

-- 5) The electrical installation i.e., risers are contained within dedicated service cupboards that are secure and protected by means of notional doors to house electrical meters/ installations. - 6) Portable heaters are not allowed in any common parts of the premises. - 7) Gas appliances and pipework (where installed) are subject to annual testing and certification.
-This cyclical contract is managed by the in-house Gas Team. gas supplies are internal.
+- 5) The electrical installation i.e., risers are contained within dedicated service cupboards that are secure and protected by means of nominal doors to house electrical meters/ installations located externally on the rear envelope of the buildings. - 6) Portable heaters are not allowed in any common parts of the premises. - 7) Gas appliances and pipework (where installed) are subject to annual testing and certification.
+This cyclical contract is managed by the in-house Gas Team.
+Gas supplies are internal.